 Interested in contributing to the Fresno State Digital Repository (FSDR)?
 There are three ways you can go about it:

-- We’ll do it for you: If you have a number of scholarly articles or monographs to contribute, contact us with a list of citations.
+- We’ll do it for you: If you have a number of scholarly articles or monographs to contribute, provide us with a list of citations.
 We’ll add the citations to the Faculty Bibliography where appropriate, and investigate publishers’ policies to see what content can be added to the repository.

 - The DIY approach: If you are the copyright owner, submit your items directly to the repository.
 Log in with your Fresno State account, find the “My Account” section, and choose “Submissions.”
 Follow the instructions to submit a new item to the “Fresno State New Submissions” collection.
 We will contact you for permissions and any other required information.